qidianzl/Recovering-Brain-Structure-Network-Using-Functional-Connectivity/README.md

 [2] Zhang, Lu, Li Wang, and Dajiang Zhu.
 "Predicting Brain Structure Network using Functional Connectivity."  in process.

-Paper [1] proposes the Multi-GCN GAN model and structure preserving loss, paper [2] further expands the research on different datasets, different functional connectivity generation methods and different models.
+Paper [1] proposes the Multi-GCN GAN model and structure preserving loss, paper [2] further expands the research on different datasets, different functional connectivity generation methods and different models, and obtained new results.

 ### Code: